HOW TOUGH IS THE ADVENTURE?

 3) Challenging Hiking

-The ordinary route for the High Coast Winter Hike will set you out on 5-7 hours of active hiking per day.
+The Classic route for the High Coast Winter Hike will set you out on 6-8 hours of beautiful active hiking per day if we take away breaks.
 This means there is plenty of time for rest and embracing the magnificent landscape.
-The terrain is varied and some parts of the hike are steep – it is called the High Coast for a reason.
+The terrain is varied and some parts of the hike are really steep – it is called the High Coast for a reason.
 Some distances are more tough – Mt.
 Slåttdalsberget, Mt.
 Stampberget and Mt.
 Skuleberget.
-You will need need some previous hiking experience and be physcal fit.
+You will need need some previous hiking experience and be physcal fit to amke the Classic Route.

-Day I and Day II you can choose a shorter distance on 5 kilometers per day.
+Day I and Day II you can choose a shorter distance on 5-7 kilometers per day.
 The terrain is still varied and steep but you will have even more time to recover and have nice fika in the woods and on top of the mountains.
-If you hike the shorter routes in a slow pace you will reach the nightcamps at around 16:00.
-If you are not sure which route to choose – well take the shorter Day I and then you decide on Day II.
+If you hike the pleasure routes you will reach the nightcamps at around 16:00.
+If you are not sure which route to choose – well take the Pleasure Route Day I and then you decide on Day II.
 During Day III we all hike the same route, however you can choose to skip the hike up Skuleberget and finish down in FriluftsByn.
 But this is something we do not recommend because the view from the top is too amazing.

 Distances: 5-12 km, 4-7 hours